scientific-python/specs/meta-spec-0000.md

 The discussion will be linked to the new SPEC using the ``discussion`` field in the SPEC header.

-Focus on a single key proposal or new idea for coordinating projects in the scientific Python ecosystem.
+Each new discussion should focus on a single key proposal or new idea for coordinating projects in the scientific Python ecosystem.

 Contributors must adhere to our [Code of Conduct]({{< relref "/about/code_of_conduct.md" >}}).